fettesps/TestFileCreator/README.md

-# TestFileCreator
+# Test File Creator
-A desktop application for generating a large number of test files.
+A desktop application for generating a large number of test files written in C# / .Net Core.